asiripanich/recodeR/README.md

 <!-- badges: end -->

 The goal of recodeR is to make recoding super easy when you have a mapping table.
-I often found myself using the `dplyr::case_when` function during data prepation and it can look super messy real fast when you have a lot of categories to be recoded.
+I often found myself using the `dplyr::case_when` function for recoding and it can look super messy real fast when you have a lot of categories to be recoded.
 Hence, recodeR was born\!